 Adding pay rates and setting up Awards (Au) or Pay Conditions (US) allows Deputy to automate pay calculations to simplify payroll, and lets you create costed rosters so you know exactly how much you're spending on labour each hour or day.

-To add pay rates and Awards (Au) or Pay Conditions (US) to an Employee, head to the People tab.
+To add pay rates and Awards (Au) or Pay Conditions (US) to a team member, head to the People tab.

-From here, select the employees you'd like to apply the change to by ticking the box next to their name, then click Bulk Actions and Set Rates
+From here, select the team members you'd like to apply the change to by ticking the box next to their name, then click Bulk Actions and Set Rates

 If you're not using one of our pre-created Awards or Pay Conditions, you can choose from a selection of ways in which your staff can be paid different rates, including: